-- All figures from Morningstar (www.morningstar.co.uk) as at 05 April 2020. - Inception date is 30 November 2015.
+• All figures from Morningstar (www.morningstar.co.uk) and as at 31 December 2020.

-For the Courtiers Investment Grade Bond fund, the peer group (the IA Global Bond sector) comprises a broad range of funds with very different mandates.
+For the Courtiers Investment Grade Bond Fund, the peer group (the IA Global Bonds sector) comprises a broad range of funds with very different mandates.
 These include, for example, Euro denominated high yield bond funds, ultra-long duration funds, Latin American and Asian local currency debt funds, US dollar denominated government bond funds, European corporate bond funds and short duration bond funds.

-This peer group is the most appropriate available for the Courtiers Investment Grade Bond fund yet it is too diverse to offer a reasonable comparator and should be used simply as a guide.
-The expectation is that the Courtiers Investment Grade Bond fund will be somewhere in the middle over the long term since the Courtiers Investment Grade Bond fund will not hold high yield or emerging market debt, both of which are higher risk and therefore more likely to contribute to volatility as a result of strong positive or negative returns for the peer group.
+This peer group is the most appropriate available for the Courtiers Investment Grade Bond Fund, yet it is too diverse to offer a reasonable comparator and should be used simply as a guide.
+The expectation is that the Courtiers Investment Grade Bond Fund will be somewhere in the middle over the long term since the Courtiers Investment Grade Bond Fund will not hold high yield or emerging market debt, both of which are higher risk and therefore more likely to contribute to volatility as a result of strong positive or negative returns for the peer group.
 The duration and the currency positioning can also be influential and drive returns for some funds in the peer group.
 Other similar bond funds may not have such exposure yet are still in the same peer group.

-As noted above, the Provider has explained the reasons for the performance of the Courtiers Investment Grade Bond fund on an absolute basis and in comparison to its peer group.
-At the date of this Statement, the GAA is satisfied that there are no areas of concern in relation to the default investment strategy.
+As noted above, the Provider has explained the reasons for the performance of the Courtiers Investment Grade Bond Fund on an absolute basis and in comparison to its peer group.

+At the date of this Statement, the GAA is satisfied that there are no areas of concern in relation to the default investment strategy or the performance of any of the underlying funds.